-(1) An audit firm's due date for its initial peer review is 18 months from the date the firm enrolled in the peer review program or should have enrolled, whichever is earlier.
+(1) [Per AICPA PRP Section 1000 standards for performing and reporting on peer reviews, a] An audit firm's due date for its initial peer review is 18 months from the date the firm enrolled in the peer review program or should have enrolled, whichever is earlier.
 A firm's subsequent peer review is due three years and six months from the previous peer review year end.